Space Explorer Web App

 Licensing Requirements

-Individual Workstations/Desk Spaces are NOT licensed, but:
+For desk booking, individual Workstations/Desk Spaces are NOT licensed, but:

 Sufficient licensing for mapped square footage is required.